csinn/Painted-Prosthetics/Docs/UML/Website/PP- website use cases.md

 This automatically registers them as artist user and emails the credentials.
 For more info refer to **Users-Subsystem** *Is there any way to validate the request form?*
 ### Amputee
+A guest that has a proof of being with a disability and requested a prosthetic.
 #### View prosthetic request
 Able to view their own request: data sent, status, proof.
 ##### Edit